jensvdg/CIFAR-10-NeuralNet/README.md

-# CIFAR-10-Imagination
+# CIFAR-10-NeuralNet
 Simple Neural Network trained on the CIFAR-10 dataset.
-Built to imagine images based on categories.
+Built to imagine images based on categories but now used to classify.